All Episodes

 No.

-He would make sure that he was first in line to get it, and he would make sure that all these terrorist groups, as many as they wanted, will could get their hands on it, and his scud missiles would be filled and fit it with nuclear weapons aimed at Israel.
+He would make sure that he was first in line to get it, and he would make sure that all these terrorist groups, as many as they wanted, could get their hands on it, And his Scud missiles would be filled and fitted with nuclear weapons aimed at Israel.

-We made the judgment that the those two would be better if Saddam prevailed.
+We made the judgment that those two would be better if Saddam prevailed.

 Sort of a Hobson's choice that we had there.